Sehbaz/full-stack-task/readme.md

 This repository provides a full-stack application setup using PostgreSQL, a Node.js API and a Vite frontend.

-The environment is orchestrated with Docker Compose.
+The Database is orchestrated with Docker Compose.

 ## Prerequisites